Last Updated on July 15, 2025 by Maged kamel

 The Solved example is from Prof. Donald G Newman’s book, Engineering Economic Analysis.
 Solved example 4.3 explains how to estimate the uniform series of compound interest.

 Example 4.3 Consider a situation in which you borrow $5000.
-You will repay the loan in five ends of the year payments.
-The first payment is due one year after you receive the loan.
-Interest on the loan is 8%.
-What is the size of each of the five payments?
+You will repay the loan in five end-of-the-year payments.
+The first payment is due one year after the loan is received.

 Solution:1- We draw the timeline from 0 to 5, the cash in at time t=0, where P= $5000, but the loan will be repaid in series with an equal amount.